EECS-NTNU/bismo/README.md

 1. `cd bismo`
 2. `PLATFORM=VerilatedTester make emu` to run BISMO tests in hardware-software cosimulation.

-### Run Tests on PYNQ-Z1
+### Running on the FPGA
 BISMO is built on a *host computer* and deployed on a *target board*.
+Several [PYNQ boards](doc/platforms.md) are supported, the example below is for the Avnet Ultra96.

 On the host computer:
 1. `cd bismo`
-2. `make all` to generate a PYNQ-Z1 deployment package with bitfile and drivers.
+2. `make all` to generate a Ultra96 deployment package with bitfile and drivers.
 This will generate a 2x64x2 array at 200 MHz and will take some time to complete.
-3. Set `PYNQZ1_URI` to point to the `rsync` target, including the username, IP address and target directory on the PYNQ-Z1 board.
+3. Set `PYNQU96_URI` to point to the `rsync` target, including the username, IP address and target directory on the Ultra96 board.
-For instance `export PYNQZ1_URI=xilinx@192.168.2.10:/home/xilinx/bismo`
+For instance `export PYNQU96_URI=xilinx@192.168.2.10:/home/xilinx/bismo`
-4. `make rsync` to copy deployment package to the PYNQ-Z1.
-You may be prompted for the password for the specified PYNQ-Z1 user.
+4. `make rsync` to copy deployment package to the Ultra96.
+You may be prompted for the password for the specified Ultra96 user.

 Afterwards, run the following on a terminal on the target board:
-1. On the PYNQ-Z1, `cd /home/xilinx/bismo` to go into the deployment package.
+1. On the Ultra96, `cd /home/xilinx/bismo/deploy` to go into the deployment package.
+2. `su` to go into superuser mode.
-2. `./compile_sw.sh` to compile the driver and tests.
+2. `./compile_rtlib.sh` to compile the driver and runtime library.
+3. `./compile_testapp.sh` to compile the test application.
-3. `sudo ./setclk.sh 200` to set the clock to 200 MHz.
+3. `./setclk.sh 200` to set the clock to 200 MHz.
-4. `sudo ./load_bitfile.sh` to load the BISMO bitfile.
+4. `./load_bitfile.sh` to load the BISMO bitfile.
-5. `sudo ./app` to run the BISMO tests.
+5. `LD_LIBRARY_PATH=$(pwd) ./testapp t` to run the BISMO tests.

 ## Documentation
 You will find more detailed documentation under the [`doc`](doc/README.md) folder.